 Of course, Abu Dhabi has some big modern shopping centers like Marina Mall.
 The malls here are not as numerous and big as in Dubai, but (window) shopping is one of the most popular things tourists and travelers do.

 If you like to get souvenirs or traditional clothes, I recommend getting them from smaller markets, so-called souks, which you can find in many places.
 Do not forget to bargain when you buy from the souk.

 See Abu Dhabi From Above

-As I have a thing for great views, it was on my list, but I spent too much time on Zaya Nurai Island so that I ran out of time.
+As I have a thing for great views, it was on my list, but I spent too much time on Zaya Nurai Island so I ran out of time.

 It was on my list for the second trip to Abu Dhabi.
 After reading the reviews, a visit seems to be totally worth it, but Abu Dhabi in December can be quite foggy, so I had to postpone my visit again.
 However, if you have a clear day, you should visit.

 Do a Speed Boat Trip

 The meeting point depends on the boat tour.
 Tip: if your boat tour starts from Emirates Palace, you can combine the trip to the Emirates Palace with the boat tour.
 Click here for more information on the speed boat tour.

 DAY 3 IN ABU DHABI

 I have done a couple of desert safaris in Dubai and totally loved them.
 They were actually one of my travel highlights, and so was the desert safari in Abu Dhabi.